 The Dayton Accords insists on the "exact" narration of the ethnic composition of the country.
 The Dayton Accords classifies Bosniaks, Croats, and Serbs as constituent peoples.
 The Dayton Accords not only ignores but also disenfranchises over ten percent of the citizens in the country who are not members of one of these ethnic groups and who are labelled Other.
 Participation in both the House of Representatives and the House of Peoples, the two chambers of the state's parliament, as well as the Presidency is restricted to members of these three ethnic groups and regulated on the basis of a balanced representation between the three ethnic groups.
 Ethnic ratio and rotation inform the presidential body of the country, and this is called the collective presidency constituted by three members, each representing one of the three ethnic groups.
-Two members of the collective presidency from a different ethnic group rotates as president of the country.
+Two members of the collective presidency cannot be from the same ethnic group.
+Each member of the collective presidency from a different ethnic group rotates as president of the country.

-These three presidents are selected from the two entities: the Federation of Bosnia-Herzegovina and the Republika Srpska.
+These three presidents are selected from the two entities: the Federation of Bosnia-

+Herzegovina and the Republika Srpska.
 The two entities are a result of the ethnic cleansing of territories during the war from 1992-1995 erasing centuries of a historical polyethnic heritage.
-The two entities were violently established and a-historically and artificially affirmed by the Dayton Accords.
+The two entities were violently established and ahistorically and artificially affirmed by the Dayton Accords.
 According to the Dayton Accords, a Bosnian Serb living in the Federation of Bosnia-Herzegovina rather than the Republika Srpska cannot be a candidate for the country's presidency; only a Bosnian Serb living in Republika Srpska.
-Bosnian Serbs living in Republika Srpska as well as Bosniaks and Bosnian Croats living in Republika Srpska.
+Bosnian Serbs living in Republika Srpska as well as Bosniaks and Bosnian Croats living in Republika Srpska can only vote for the Bosnian Serb who is running for the presidency living in Republika Srpska.
 Their status is Other as is the status of Bosnian citizens who are not members of one of the three major ethnic groups.
 The Dayton Accords discriminates against their political rights to equal and full citizenship.
 Likewise, a Bosniak or Bosnian Croat living in Republika Srpska cannot be a member of the country's presidency, only a Bosniak or Bosnian Croat living in the Federation.
 Their status, like the status of citizens who are not members of the three major ethnic groups, is Other.
 The Dayton Accords discriminates against people's rights to equal and full citizenship.